 There’s a malicious rumor going around certain corners of the internet, and I’d like to put an end to it right now.
 In fact, there is NOT a wave of legislation sweeping across the country designed to outlaw the major family of grasses known as bamboo.
 Select communities have listed certain varieties of bamboo as invasive, and other places have taken steps to control the unruly spread of this fast-growing grass.
 But no, bamboo is not illegal.

 However, the idea of outlawing bamboo is not entirely outside the realm of reason.
-As we will see in the following article, bamboo is mighty plant that can become a force of nature.
+As we will see in the following article, bamboo is a mighty plant that can become a force of nature.
 It’s not the most dangerous member of the plant kingdom, but it does have the potential to do harm.

 Why would they make bamboo illegal?